Young Empires

 Young Empires was a Canadian rock band that formed in Toronto in October 2009.
 Initially, the group was composed of vocalist and keyboardist Matthew Vlahovich, bass guitarist Jacob Palahnuk, and guitarist Robert Aaron Ellingson.
 After a stint with Fritz Helder and the Phantoms, drummer Taylor Hill joined the line-up in late 2011.
 In February 2013, the band separated from Robert Aaron Ellingson, citing philosophical differences, and wrote and recorded their only album as a three piece.
-The band released new music until 2016 and officially disbanded on 1 December 2022.
+The band released music until 2016, and quietly disbanded in 2022.

 History

 Formation

 In August 2009, Aaron Ellingson and Jacob Palahnuk established a nascent connection while playing music with their peers, and the two decided to form a band.
 Palahnuk later connected with Matthew Vlahovich at a concert of Vlahovich's former band, Turn Off The Stars.
 At the time, Vlahovich was a solo artist working on a project called GoldenGirls, but decided to join Palahnuk and Ellingson to form Young Empires.

 Young Empires officially began in October 2009.
 Vlahovich was offered an opportunity to open for We Have Band at Wrongbar in Toronto as a solo artist.
 Vlahovich wanted to perform with Young Empires; at the time, the band had only written a few songs and were given approximately two weeks to produce a half-hour set.
 Since then, Young Empires have released a number of online demos and videos, which were recorded in the band member's bedrooms and rehearsal rooms.
 They have also created a website in which Palahnuk and Ellingson are the designers of the graphic elements and videos.

 Before the release of their first EP, the band established a national reputation.
 Within two years, Young Empires gained a fan base through supporting many different bands and traveling extensively across three continents.
 After a year of writing and recording, Young Empires prepared for the release of their debut album with single releases of "So Cruel" and "The Gates".